jhicks2306/llm-api/README.md

-Placeholder for an LLM API that erves my FlutterFlow app.
+Code for API client that tests a Langchain RAG workflow.

-Add todos tomorrow.